iseif/developer-utility-belt/README.md

 - **Slugify Text:** Convert text into URL-friendly slugs for web applications
 - **Cron Helper:** Build, test, and understand cron expressions with human-readable explanations
 - **Markdown Previewer:** Write and preview Markdown with real-time rendering
+- **Regex Tester:** Test and debug regular expressions with real-time matching and highlighting

 ### Encoding & Conversion